HES-XPLAIN/hes-xplain.github.io/docs/introduction.md

 ## Explainable AI models

-The impressive
-effectiveness of AI applications based on DL is often shadowed by their inability to explain their behaviours to human users.
-Understanding how these algorithms operate, would allow **demystifying AI**, making such black-boxes intelligible and explainable, and **improving everyone's confidence** in these tools.
-Explainable AI encompasses AI methods aimed at explaining to a given audience, why or how a model produces its results.

-!!! success inline "Explainable AI model"
+!!! success inline end "Explainable AI model"

     * We can understand why
     * We can understand why not